Asian shares slip in cautious trading, shrug off US rally

 Still, Wall Street is still expecting solid corporate profit growth when the third-quarter earnings season kicks off later this month.
 S&P 500 companies are projected to post a 27.7% increase in earnings for the July-September quarter versus a year earlier, according to FactSet.

-"We're now on the doorstep of third-quarter releases, which in our view will show earnings are growing, and that's a basis for stocks to trend higher," Sandven said.

-Facebook rose 2.1%.
-The stock fell nearly 5% on Monday as the company suffered a worldwide outage and faced political fallout after a former employee told "60 Minutes" that the company has consistently chosen its own interests over the public good.
+Facebook rose 2.1% after falling nearly 5% on Monday after a former employee told "60 Minutes" that the company has consistently chosen its own interests over the public good.
 The former employee, Frances Haugen, testified in front of Congress on Tuesday.

-In energy trading, benchmark U.S. crude lost 12 cents to $78.81 a barrel in electronic trading on the New York Mercantile Exchange.
+In energy trading, benchmark U.S. crude added 8 cents to $79.01 a barrel in electronic trading on the New York Mercantile Exchange.
 It gained $1.31 to $78.93 per barrel on Tuesday.

-Brent crude, the international standard, gave up 8 cents to $82.48 a barrel.
+Brent crude, the international standard, rose 9 cents to $82.65 a barrel.